 Our girls learn the same skills and content as the mainstream curriculum but through instructions, activities and coursework that is tailored towards the individual needs of girls’ education.

 For example, as part of their English studies, Girls Only Homegroups study novels or films that feature female protagonists, which allows them to learn about women’s lives in the particular social and historical context of the text.
 Likewise, during Health and Physical Education lessons, a Girls Only Homegroup has the opportunity to deeply explore issues significant to the health and well-being of teenage girls in a Girls Only learning environment.

 We are developing our curriculum to ensure that we are focusing more on meeting the needs and interests of the girls-only classes across all subject and curriculum areas.

 Enrolment into the Girls Only Homegroups

-All female students are eligible to apply to be in a Girls Only Homegroups and there are no entry requirements for the program other than the enrolment criteria outlined by the Department which is applied for all enrolment positions offered by the school.
-When offering positions in the Girls Only Homegroups the following factors are taken into consideration:
+All female students are eligible to apply to be in a Girls Only Homegroup and there are no entry requirements for the program other than the enrolment criteria outlined by the Department, which is applied for all enrolment positions offered by the school.

 Enrolment application forms are available directly from the Principal or Transition Coordinator of your child’s primary school.
 If you are in a Government School, you should receive these forms around April.
 Students from Independent or Non-Government Schools need to contact Williamstown High School directly for an enrolment package.

 You need to specify on the enrolment form whether your child would like to be in the Girls Only Homegroups.